 Permanent Insurance Primer

-Not all paid up insurance results in a reduced death benefit.
+Not all paid-up insurance results in a reduced death benefit.
 It can also be used to increase the amount of your coverage.
 Usually, your policy will accumulate equity in the form of cash.
-As an alternative, you can ask the insurer to break up the equity into small amounts of paid up coverage.
-Some policies also pay dividends, which can be taken as paid up insurance.
-Over the life of your policy, this can add up to a big increase your death benefit without affecting your premiums.
+As an alternative, you can ask the insurer to break up the equity into small amounts of paid-up coverage.
+Some policies also pay dividends, which can be taken as paid-up insurance.
+Over the life of your policy, this can add up to a big increase in your death benefit without affecting your premiums.